The importance of data-driven insights to inform decision-making

 So, how can you leverage the true potential of the data ‘gold’ stored by your enterprise?

 But when you’re handling hundreds or thousands of documents containing vast amounts of data, it can be a challenge to get a handle on your information overload.
-What you need is a layer of structure and organization that brings order to your information.
+What you need is a layer of structure and organisation that brings order to your information.

 Once you have better oversight of your data, you’ll need to decide which data will be of value to your specific business needs.
-With your data now structured and organized, it becomes much easier to gather the relevant information to glean insights.
+With your data now structured and organised, it becomes much easier to gather the relevant information to glean insights.

 On a practical level, if your business is engaged in large and complicated projects, it can be challenging to keep track of all the relevant documents and data.
-With a WorkPoint solution, people working in the field can access all the relevant data from a mobile device, and when work is completed it can be recorded digitally and sent back to the office for invoicing.
+With a WorkPoint solution, people working in the field can access all the relevant data from a mobile device, and when work is completed, it can be recorded digitally and sent back to the office for invoicing.

 The bottom line is that once the data is made accessible, you can put it into a context relevant to your business.

 For any kind of business, to get that competitive advantage, you need to put relevant data into context to extract valuable insights.
 Essentially, you need more than data alone to gain deeper, richer insights that can add strategic value to your business.